codeforboston/vaccinatema/README.md

 ### `pages`
 `pages` should contain `_app.js`, the entry point for `Next.js`, and one file per route. (e.g. The route `/eligibility` corresponds to a file called `eligibility.js`.)

-While we are in the process of porting the frontend to React, we keep the pages in a subdirectory, `dev`, so they can be accessed at `/dev/foo` while the existing EJS pages can still be accessed at `/foo`.

-### `views`
-`views` contains EJS files that will eventually be replaced with the React pages from `pages`.